learning-zone/azure-basics/README.md

 #### Q. What types of storage services does Azure offer, and what are their use cases?
 #### Q. Can you explain Blob Storage and its different access tiers?
 #### Q. What are Azure Storage accounts, and how do they help in managing storage resources?
-#### Q. What is Azure Files, and how does it differ from Blob Storage?
 #### Q. What is Azure Active Directory (AAD), and how does it differ from on-premises AD?
 #### Q. How would you set up Multi-Factor Authentication (MFA) for an Azure application?
 #### Q. What are role-based access controls (RBAC) in Azure, and how do they work?